vokiatik/vokiatik/README.md

 - 👋 Hi, I’m Nikita
-- 👀 I’m interested in python, analytics, web-programming
+- 👀 I’m interested in python, web-programming
-- 🌱 I’m currently learning python Flask
+- 🌱 I’m currently working in Flask
-- 📫 You can reach me in telegram by nickname
+- 📫 You can reach me in Telegram by nickname